mceme/imagecoin-node/README.md

 ```

 When running the start command, it will seek for a .imagecoincore folder with a imagecoin-node.json conf file.
-If it doesn't exist, it will create it, with basic task to connect to axed.
+If it doesn't exist, it will create it, with basic task to connect to ImageCoind.

 Some plugins are available :